-On these cold, bitter -24 days I find inspiration in my cookbooks and a classic that I can sit and read over and over is Bouchon Bakery by Thomas Keller.
-The techniques, skill and passion in this book are so inspiring and you feel a part of it as you read his stories throughout the cookbook.
+On these cold, bitter -24 days here in Canada I find warmth and comfort in my cookbooks.
+I can sit and read Bouchon Bakery by Thomas Keller over and over.
+The techniques, skill and passion in this book is so inspiring and you feel a part of it as you read his stories throughout the cookbook.
 It reminds me of my days in baking school and one of my favourite classes; the art of bread!
 The abundance of information will inspire any baker to learn how to prepare and make their very own poolish.

 - 2 teaspoons active dry yeast

-- ½ cup warm water
+- 1/2 cup warm water